 Northern Ireland - public consultation requirements

-Legislation in Northern Ireland also requires pre-application engagement for major planning application in the The Planning (Development Management) Regulations (Northern Ireland) 2015 act.
-Developers need to hold least one public event in the locality and are encouraged to use online / innovative consultation means.
+Legislation in Northern Ireland also requires pre-application community consultation (referred to as PACC) for major planning application in the The Planning (Development Management) Regulations (Northern Ireland) 2015 act.
+As of December 2023, developers need to hold least one public event in the locality and are encouraged to use online / innovative consultation means.

 Local authorities' additional public consultation requirements